 Conditional independence networks revealed treatment-specific relationships between the community members and C. difficile during colonization clearance.
-We next investigated the relationship between temporal changes in the community and C. difficile by building a conditional independence network for each treatment using SPIEC-EASI (sparse inverse covariance estimation for ecological association inference) (21).
+Finally, we explored the relationship between temporal changes in the community and C. difficile by building a conditional independence network for each treatment using SPIEC-EASI (sparse inverse covariance estimation for ecological association inference) (21).
 First, we focused on the first-order associations of C. difficile (Figure 6A).
 In clindamycin-treated mice, C. difficile had positive associations with relatives of Enterobacteriaceae, Pseudomonas, and Olsenella and negative associations with relatives of the Lachnospiraceae and Clostridium XIVa.
 C. difficile had limited associations in cefoperazone-treated mice; the primary association was positive with relatives of Enterobacteriaceae.
 In streptomycin-treated mice, C. difficile had negative associations with relatives of the Porphyromonadaceae and positive associations with populations of the Ruminococcaceae, Bacteroidetes, Clostridium IV and Olsenella.
 Next, we quantified the degree centrality, the number of associations between each OTU for the whole network of each antibiotic and outcome, and betweenness centrality, the number of associations connecting two OTUs that pass through an OTU (Figure 6B).
 This analysis revealed cefoperazone treatment resulted in networks primarily composed of singular associations with much lower degree centrality (P < 0.05) and betweenness centrality (P < 0.05) than the other antibiotic treatments.
 Communities that were treated with cefoperazone that resulted in cleared or persistent colonization had 10 to 100-fold lower betweenness centrality values than communities treated with clindamycin or streptomycin.
 Collectively, these networks suggest C. difficile colonization was affected by unique sets of OTUs in mice treated with clindamycin and streptomycin, but cefoperazone treatment eliminated bacteria critical to maintaining community interactions and had few populations that associated with C. difficile.

 Discussion